Luthaf/Jumos.jl/doc/trajectories.rst

 Supported formats
 ^^^^^^^^^^^^^^^^^

-The following table summarise the formats supported by `Jumos`, giving the reading and writing capacities of `Jumos`, as well as the presence or not of the unit cell and the topology informations in the files.
-The last column give the accepted keywords.
+The following table summarizes the formats supported by `Jumos`, giving the reading and writing capacities of `Jumos`, as well as the presence or absence of the unit cell and the topology information in the files.
+The last column indicates the accepted keywords.

 +------------------+--------------+--------+---------+---------+------------+-------------+
 |    Format        | Extension    | Read   | Write   |  Cell   | Topology   |  Keywords   |